Aisha-Umar/Aisha-Umar/README.md

 - 👋 Hi, I’m @Aisha-Umar
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning html,css, javascript, node
+- 🌱 I’m currently learning node, mangoDB and sql
-- 💞️ I’m looking to collaborate on ...
+-
 - 📫 How to reach me ...

 <!---